Roasted Semolina (Rava / Sooji) With Wheat Bran

-Semolina is the coarse wheat middlings of wheat.
-This coupled with bran flakes makes the perfect ingredients for a wholesome meal for any season.
-FoodThink Semolina with Bran Flakes is beautifully roasted until it gets a rich aroma and golden brown texture.
-Make nutritious upmas, halwas, uttapams, dhokla or whatever your tummy desires.
+Semolina is the coarse purified middling of wheat, popularly called as Sooji or Rava.
+This semolina coupled with wheat bran makes the perfect ingredient for a wholesome meal for any season.
+FoodThink Semolina (Sooji/ Rava) with Bran is beautifully roasted till it receives a rich aroma and golden brown texture hence called as brown sooji, wheat sooji or roasted wheat rava.
+You can prepare nutritious upma, halwa, uttapams, dhokla, pancakes or whatever your tummy desire.

 Discover the taste